Cedar Class 2025 - 2026

 In Cedar, I ask that you aim to read at home with your child at least four times a week.
 This does not mean that every book needs to be read cover to cover three times per week.
 Here are a few things to note:

-Reading at home should be a pleasure, not a chore!
-If a book feels too tricky, tell Miss Halstead.
+- Reading at home should be a pleasure, not a chore!
+If a book feels too tricky, tell Miss Pinn.

 Phonics